 How to bring eggs to room temperature: It’s easy!
 Simply place the eggs in a bowl of warm water for 10-15 minutes.
 I usually do this while I’m getting other ingredients ready.
 Do not use piping hot water– you don’t want to cook those eggs.

-Room Temperature Yogurt, Cream Cheese, Milk, Etc
+Room Temperature Yogurt, Cream Cheese, Milk, Etc.

 A lot of cake, cupcake, or bread recipes starting with room temperature butter call for other dairy ingredients like milk, cream, yogurt, etc. The emulsion begins with the butter, sugar, and eggs but it doesn’t stop there.
 It continues with the rest of the ingredients.
 To keep your batter smooth and the emulsification seamless, make sure the rest of the recipe ingredients are room temperature as well.
-Like in my recent yogurt bars = all room temperature.
+Like in my recent Greek yogurt pineapple bars = all room temperature.
 Or in cakes, cupcakes, breads, everything!

 Good rule of thumb: if the recipe calls for room temperature or melted butter, the rest of the ingredients should be room temperature as well unless otherwise specified.

 How to bring these ingredients to room temperature: no shortcuts here.
 Simply take these ingredients out of the refrigerator when you take out the butter to soften, about 1 hour before beginning the recipe.